TimHanewich/Power-Platform-Assets/Demos/IRIS/readme.md

 - 🎨 Draws composite sketches of suspects based on witness descriptions (using DALL-E)
 - 📝 Logs any findings/analysis to case notes.

+## Disclaimer
+This demonstration showcases real technology powered by Microsoft Azure and Microsoft Power Platform.
+However, please note that the content presented here is for demonstration purposes only.
+AI-generated content can contain inaccuracies or errors.
+It's essential to verify information from reliable sources and not solely rely on this content for decision-making.

 ## Demo Video
 Click the image below for a short demonstration video with the following linked timestamps:
 - [**0:00**](https://youtu.be/5KNDsAtLkJU?t=5) - Investigations Case Management System Foundations